larssnip/microRMS/README.md

     ## [1] 9056.452

 How large condition value can we tolerate?
 The perfect value is 1, but this is never achieved with real data. a value below 10 is extremely good.
 The condition value for the copy number matrix in tutorial 1 is around 3.7, and we saw how all those genomes separated nicely in the dendrogram.
 Condition values below 100 or even 1000 is still quite acceptable, and even 10 000 is not all that bad.
 Going above this, we must expect some substantial errors in some abundance estimates.
-When later running `rmscols()` to estimate abundances, the number of iterations is a measure of how separable the genomes are.
+When later running `rmscols()` to estimate abundances, the number of iterations is also a measure indicating how separable the genomes are.
 A larger condition value means more iterations are needed, and less precise estimates.

 Let us 'prune' the genome collection such that we get a smaller set of genomes, that we are capable of separating better.
 This is done by *genome clustering*.
 Genomes who are too similar are clustered into a group, and only the centroide genome in this group is used in the analysis, as a representative for the group.
 We use the function `genomeClustering()` for this: